Heavy cream, also known as heavy whipping cream, is made from the thick part of milk that rises due to the top due to its high fat content, at 36-40%.

 The Round-Up On Heavy Cream

-Unlike with other dairy products, like milk, heavy cream’s various manufacturing methods and ingredients mean different brands have different shelf lives.
+Unlike other dairy products, like milk, heavy cream’s various manufacturing methods and ingredients mean different brands have different shelf lives.

 However, on the whole, you can expect your opened tub of heavy cream to last for a month in your refrigerator.